 - How well it is maintained.

 First, let’s look at the selection of clay products Beacon offers to help you achieve your goal.
-We have three shredded bagged clay products and one unfired clay brick product.
+We have 3 shredded bagged clay products and one unfired clay brick product.
 The unfired clay brick is used primarily in mound construction and renovation.
 It is normally not convenient to use for everyday repairs at the mound and plate.
-The advantage of the brick in construction and renovation is that the brick is already fully compacted so there is much less tamping and rolling involved compared with using shredded bagged clay.
+The advantage of the brick in construction and renovation is that the brick is already fully compacted so there is much less tamping and rolling involved vs using shredded bagged clay.
 Beacon offers the new and revolutionary DuraEdge ProLoc Mound Blocks.
 These unfired clay bricks are the standard 4″ x 8″ x 2-1/2″ size but the bricks have 10° wedge angles on the long sides of the brick.
 When placed snuggly against each other and tamped, the bricks meld together more easily because the seams overlap each other instead of butting up vertically against each other.
 The bricks quickly form a solid mass of clay with little or no seams or gaps once compacted in.
 The ProLoc bricks come in bags of 8 bricks with 38 bags on a pallet for a total of 304 bricks/pallet.
 The bags help to keep the unfired bricks properly hydrated before use.

 We also carry all three of the bagged shredded mound clays offered by DuraEdge, starting with the DuraPitch Premium Mound Clay.
-This product typically has clay content in the mid-30% range and is good for recreational and some High School fields.
+This product typically has clay content in the mid 30 % range and is good for recreational and some High School fields.
 With the lower clay content in this premium product, it is best used where all rubber and plastic cleats are being used.
 Those types of cleats are typically blunt ended and can act like small tamps further compacting the clay areas.
 Subsequently these areas can get very hard and slippery, especially with real high clay content mound clay, so stick with the lower clay content mound clays for these situations.